abdulsaleh/asyncio-for-ai/src/web-crawlers.md

                 self._crawl_queue.task_done()
 ```

-We initialize the crawler with seed URLs.
-Using `put_nowait()` instead of `await put()` is safe here because the queue is empty and guaranteed to have space.

-Adding seed URLs to the visited set prevents workers from visiting them twice if they're discovered later as child URLs.

 The `crawl()` method creates an `aiohttp.ClientSession` that's shared across all workers.
-This enables connection pooling and is much more efficient than creating a new session per request.
+This enables connection pooling and is more efficient than creating a new session per request.

-The `_crawl_task()` method is the core of the crawler.
-Some things to note:
+The `_crawl_task()` method implements the breadth-first search.
+Note that:

 * The `while True` loop runs forever until the task is cancelled.
 * We catch `asyncio.CancelledError` when getting from the queue to handle graceful shutdown.
+See the [Data Pipelines](data-pipelines.md) chapter for a similar example of producer-consumer queues.
 * The lock protects the visited set.
 Multiple workers could try to add the same URL simultaneously without the lock.
 * We check the max pages limit inside the lock to ensure we don't exceed it.
-* The `finally` block ensures `task_done()` is called even if an error occurs, which is critical for `queue.join()` to work correctly.
+* The `finally` block ensures `task_done()` is called even if an error occurs, which is important so `queue.join()` can work correctly.

 The `_wait_until_done()` method waits for the queue to be empty with `queue.join()`, then cancels all workers.
-The `return_exceptions=True` parameter prevents `asyncio.gather()` from raising when tasks are cancelled.

 ### Step 4 - Solution